CouncilDataProject/cdp-backend/dev-infrastructure/README.md

     make build
     ```

--   To reset infrastructure but reuse the same Google project (good practice):
+-   To clean and remove all database documents and file store objects:

     ```bash
+    make clean key={path-to-key}
+    ```

+    **Note:** Cleaning infrastructure is best practice when comparing pipeline
+    outputs and database models aren't changing (specifically database indices).

+-   To reset infrastructure but reuse the same Google project:

+    ```bash
     make reset
     ```

+    **Note:** Reseting infrastructure is likely required when iterating on
+    database models (specifically database indices).
+Cleaning infrastructure
+    should always be attempted first before reset or destroy as `make clean`
+    will not use any extra Google Cloud (or Firebase) projects and applications.

 -   To delete all Pulumi and GCloud resources entirely: